 Unfortunately, mortgage lenders are increasingly taking a very dim view of this type of insulation and are reluctant to approve loans for properties with SPF insulation.
 Many lenders will not approve the loan at all.
 Surveyors and valuers are therefore having to discount the market value of affected properties, or request a specialist investigation if SPF insulation is found to be present.

 SPF is applied as a lightweight liquid foam that sets and hardens in situ after application.
 It is typically sprayed as a 100mm thick layer onto the underside of the roof, and the installation may release lingering toxic fumes.
 The material is not a pleasing sight and cannot be decorated over, and it is also more expensive than traditional types of insulation.

 On the upside, SPF is a better insulator than mineral wool loft insulation, meaning a thinner layer of SPF is required to achieve the same insulating effect.
 And as it is applied to the roof slope, it doesn’t get in the way of boarding the floor of the loft space.

-SPF contractors are keen to stress the benefits of an installation as a long-term energy saving investment into the property, promising to save up to 20% on energy bills, protect water tanks and pipes from freezing and keeping the loft space dry.
+SPF contractors are keen to stress the benefits of an installation as a long-term energy-saving investment into the property, promising to save up to 20% on energy bills, protect water tanks and pipes from freezing and keep the loft space dry.
 In addition, the rigid foam is said to stop roof tiles from slipping and give extra strength to the roof structure.

 Two types of SPF insulation are available: open cell and closed cell.
 Closed cell SPF is firm to the touch and dries rigid, stopping moisture from passing through it.
-By comparison, open cell SPF is spongey when pressed and is less efficient as an insulator.
-However, it does have good sound absorbing properties and will allow water vapour to pass through it.
+By comparison, open-cell SPF is spongy when pressed and is less efficient as an insulator.
+However, it does have good sound-absorbing properties and will allow water vapour to pass through it.